-For a detailed list of prohibited terms, make sure to consult the Division of Corporations.
+For a detailed list of prohibited terms, consult the Division of Corporations.

-A registered agent service handles some of the legal, administrative, and tax-related paperwork for your business on an ongoing basis, like the articles of organization.
+An LLC's own registered agent service handles some of the legal, administrative, and tax-related paperwork for your business on your behalf.

 The services that are provided can vary depending on the provider, but they often include:

 - Handling state and/or local taxes by filing the appropriate forms